-The Academy Trust Trust is a company limited by guarantee and an exempt charity.
+The Academy Trust is a charitable company limited by guarantee and an exempt charity.
 The charitable company's Memorandum and Articles of Association are the primary governing documents of the Academy Trust.

-The Trustees are also the Directors of the charitable company for the purposes of company law.
+The Trustees of Sutton Coldfield Grammar School for Girls Academy Trust are also the directors of the charitable company for the purposes of company law.
 The charitable company operates as Sutton Coldfield Grammar School for Girls Academy Trust.

-Details of the Trustees who served during the year and to the date these accounts are approved are included in the Reference and Administrative Details on page 1.
+Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and administrative details on page 1.